 With esports attracting live crowds in the tens of thousands, and millions who come online to watch video gamers compete, there is a growing need to re-innovate fan engagement and advertisement on such platforms.

-Gfinity Esports Australia, which was established in 2017, launched the Australia’s first city-based franchise league, the Elite Series presented by Alienware.
+Gfinity Esports Australia, which was established in 2017, launched the Australia’s first city-based franchise league, called the Elite Series, presented by Alienware.
 The Gfinity platform will use Incent cryptocurrency or INCNT which means fans can earn and trade it on exchange since it is tradable or spend it on other activities and goods or services.